 Career Exploration and Development (CED) offers a variety of services to assist students in all stages of their career development process so that they may find meaningful vocations.
-The Director works closely with faculty and academic advisors to help students explore and select a major along with associated careers.
+The Director works closely with faculty and academic advisors to help students explore and select a major and associated career path.
 The Director administers and interprets career interest assessments and provides workshops to assist students with job search skills, resume and interview preparation, graduate school applications, and related issues.